Efficiency of photonic state tomography affected by fiber attenuation: Qubit tomography

-Then, for $\alpha = 0.3$ dB/km, we observe that the fidelity declines linearly as we increase the fiber.
+Then, for $\alpha = 0.3$ dB/km, we observe that the fidelity declines as we increase the fiber up to approx. $L=100$ km, when it stabilizes.
 There are some irregularities in the plot, which can be attributed to the randomness of noise that affects the measurements.

 Lastly, if $\alpha = 0.5$ dB/km, the fidelity reduces rapidly.
-For $L=105$ km, we obtain $F_{av} (105\:\mathrm{km}) = 0.52 \pm 0.32$, and then its value remains more or less constant.
+We notice a similar tendency as for $\alpha = 0.5$ dB/km, but the plot declines more sharply.
+For $L=60$ km, we obtain $F_{av} (60\:\mathrm{km}) = 0.52 \pm 0.33$, and then its value remains more or less constant.
 This observation suggests that one cannot efficiently estimate a qubit state in such conditions.